 Quality nutrition is important for successful insight meditation practice.
 It is important to maintain posture during the early stages of meditation practice.
 Many people who meditate for long hours for the first time will experience pain in their body.
 Certainly as you gain in maturity of meditation practice then your posture will improve as you become progressively straightened out quite literally.

-Successful insight meditation
+Successful insight meditation practice

-Quality nutrition is important for physical health
+Quality nutrition important physical health and successful insight meditation

 Successful insight meditation practice is based on the firm foundation of quality nutrition.
 Therefore the first step on the pathway to successful Insight Meditation practice is good quality nutrition; which needs to taken to its widest context.
 Naturally this means abstaining from all forms of drugs both legal and illegal including intoxicants, which means particularly smoking and alcohol.
 When the choice is made to move from a heavy predominately meat and processed food diet; to a lighter more vegetarian raw whole food diet.
 Then our physical bodies will respond appropriately!